thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Raytracing in One Weekend Series](https://raytracing.github.io/): A public domain (CC0) series of books that teaches the reader how to write a tiny raytracer with more than just circles.

+- [An Introduction to Shader Art Coding](https://www.youtube.com/watch?v=f4s1h2YETNY): what it says on the tin. does a small overview on the math needed to make shader art while making a small shader.

+- [Building Collision Simulations: An Introduction to Computer Graphics](https://www.youtube.com/watch?v=eED4bSkYCB8): I really like this video. this video builds a particle collision simulation, and goes over various topics to speed it up with a higher amount of particles.

 <h2 id="music">some tunez</h2>

 this is, straight up, just links to music I like to listen to, ordered alphabetically, with links